jjoseph97/PHP-MySQL---Final-Project/README.md

 More information about the project can be found on the homepage of the website.

 Included on this website is a basic CRUD functionality for broadway content.
 I've also included a login so that an administrator must be logged in prior to accessing these CRUD functions.
-Additionally, I've added a sidebar for filtering and the ability for an administrator to insert a YouTube URL when creating or updating a Broadway show.
-This YouTube URL will be validated to ensure that it is a real YouTube URL which it will then appear as an embedded video.
+Additionally, I've added a sidebar for filtering.

 ## Screenshots
 ### Homepage